arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 1. If not already opened, open the **HomeController.cs** file under the **Controllers** folder in the **UsingTopics** project.

 1. In the previous task, you created a topic with one subscription.
-Now, you will update the **CreateTopic** method to add a new _UrgentMessages_ subcription.
+Now, you will update the **CreateTopic** method to add a new _UrgentMessages_ subscription.
 This subscription will include a **SqlFilter** to get only the messages that match the rule _Urgent = '1'_.
 Add the following highlighted code in the **CreateTopic** action method.

 	(Code Snippet - _Service Bus Topics - Ex03 - Add Subscription with Rule Filter_ - CS)
 	<!-- mark:6 -->